RitikaDesai98/Database-Management-System/README.md

 # INFSCI2710
-University of Pittsburgh - Database Management System
+University of Pittsburgh - INFSCI 2710